- Raptor Research

 Boise, ID 83725

-We welcome applications from students interested in a variety of biological disciplines who are interested in field or laboratory research.
+We welcome applications from students from all biological disciplines who are interested in field or laboratory research.
 We are especially interested in receiving applications from groups underrepresented in science (i.e., women and racial minorities), first generation college students, persons with disabilities, those returning from military service, and students from institutions where research opportunities in STEM are limited.

 To be eligible for the REU-RR program, you must: